eic/epic-prod/docs/RECO/25.02.0/index.md

             5x41 , Sub-directory or File Count:2
                 hel_minus , Sub-directory or File Count:460
                 hel_plus , Sub-directory or File Count:460
+    SIDIS , Sub-directory or File Count:2
+        Lambda_ABCONV , Sub-directory or File Count:1
+            pythia8.306-1.0 , Sub-directory or File Count:1
-    SIDIS , Sub-directory or File Count:1
+                18x275 , Sub-directory or File Count:1
+                    hiAcc , Sub-directory or File Count:561
         pythia6-eic , Sub-directory or File Count:1
-            1.0.0 , Sub-directory or File Count:2
+            1.0.0 , Sub-directory or File Count:3
                 10x100 , Sub-directory or File Count:1
                     q2_0to1 , Sub-directory or File Count:34539
+                10x275 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:3661
                 18x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:63827
+                    q2_0to1 , Sub-directory or File Count:74886
     SINGLE , Sub-directory or File Count:10
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3